 Faster and more reliable, 5G is on its way to Vodafone UK to transform our mobile world.
-But what exactly is 5G and what will it enable?
-It’s time to demystify the data in this edition of Tech Trivia…
+But what exactly is 5G, and what will it enable?
+It’s time to demystify the data…

 With the explosion of data-hungry apps, augmented reality, connected vehicles and the Internet of Things (IoT), fast, reliable mobile data has become increasingly important for everything from your iPad to your dog’s collar.